Kiplinger Interest Rates Outlook: Rates Will Stay in a Narrow Band

-Interest rates will stay in a holding pattern, as concerns about future government deficits and inflation balance fears of an economic slowdown.
+Interest rates will remain in a holding pattern until late fall, at least, as inflation concerns balance fears of an economic slowdown.

 Kiplinger’s Economic Outlooks are written by the staff of our weekly Kiplinger Letter and are unavailable elsewhere.
 Click here for a free issue of The Kiplinger Letter or to subscribe for the latest trends and forecasts from our highly experienced Kiplinger Letter team.